Enedis-OSS/.github/profile/README.md

 ## 👊🏻 Our Projects  <a id="Ourproject"></a>
 Our Open Source projects and contributions include the following (with more on their ways !) :

-- [**mocha-xray-reporter**](https://github.com/Enedis-OSS/mocha-xray-reporter), is a library that retrieves Cypress test results to automatically generate Xray test execution reports.
-Its primary advantage is that it bridges the gap between testers and developers by automatically uploading Cypress screenshots as evidence to Xray.
+- [**mocha-xray-reporter**](https://github.com/Enedis-OSS/mocha-xray-reporter), generate a xray compatible report from Cypress tests.
+It can be usefull for Acceptance Testing by automatically adding screenshots to the report as proofs.

 ## 🤲 How to contribute <a id="Howtocontribute"></a>